HomeProject InformationProject Team

 Beverley Park Rilett

-Previously, she was an Assistant Research Professor in English and a Faculty Fellow at the Center for Digital Research in the Humanities at the University of Nebraska-Lincoln, where these projects started.
-Her edition of British Poetry of the Long Nineteenth Century: A Selection for College Students was re-issued in 2019 with an international Creative Commons 4.0 license, which means the digital edition is now free.
-She also has published several articles and book chapters on aspects of George Eliot's life and works.
+Previously, she was Assistant Research Professor in English and Faculty Fellow at the Center for Digital Research in the Humanities at the University of Nebraska-Lincoln, where the 3 George Eliot digital humanities projects started.
+Rilett has edited British Poetry of the Long Nineteenth Century: A Selection for College Students, which was re-issued in 2019 with an international Creative Commons 4.0 license, allowing for free downloads of the digital edition.
+She also has published several journal articles and book chapters on aspects of George Eliot's life and works.
 She is honored to be a vice president and North American representative of the George Eliot Fellowship and the digital editor of the Fellowship’s George Eliot Review journal.

 Current Research Assistants